 Can you negotiate on accommodation

-First of all I would say that you should never ever accept a contract in Dubai without accommodation.
+First of all I would say that you should never ever accept a contract in Dubai without accommodation or with shared accommodation (where you have to share a flat with another teacher).
 Almost all schools offer accommodation and if they don’t they are cheapskates and this will be felt in their day to day workings and work culture.

-But if they do, the quality of the accommodation varies.
+But if they do offer accommodation, the quality of the accommodation varies.
 Schools often have two or even three buildings they rent or own apartments in.
 This can not only mean a difference in space and cleanliness (think cockroaches!) but also in whether you have access to a pool, a gym or public transport.

 You might want to research accommodation for the school you are applying to as there are massive differences not only between buildings but also between schools.
 Maybe ask the school for the name of the building or for pictures of your apartment so you can make up your mind whether you want to take the accommodation provided or the allowance.

 Also make sure not to accept any shared accommodation in Dubai.
-The fact that sharing accommodation with someone who is not your husband or wife is actually illegal (although it happens a lot), it is just the school wanting to cheap out on you.
+It is just the school wanting to cheap out on you.
 It is a sign that the school does not respect you and your application.
 In a city where so much real estate is sat empty, it is a goddamn common curtesy to at least provide you with private accommodation!

 If you are not happy with the pictures, the building or the location of the accommodation provided by the school you are always allowed to take up an allowance.
 I know in our case that the allowance was a bit of a pisstake and wouldn’t get us anything more than a cramped studio.
 We were happy with the pictures we have seen and decided to go with the accommodation provided.